kiali/kiali.io/content/en/docs/Configuration/rbac.md

 effect.

 {{% alert color="warning" %}}
-Kiali is going to reject login to users that aren't authorized any namespace.
+Kiali is going to reject login to users that aren't authorized to see any namespace.
 {{% /alert %}}

-## Granting or restricting access to namespaces
+## Granting access to namespaces

 In general, Kiali will give _read_ access to namespaces where the logged in user is granted to _"GET"_ its definition -- i.e. the user is allowed to do a